Naomie Feller: Club career

 On 10 July 2022, Feller joined Primera División club Real Madrid.
 She made her league debut against Sevilla on 2 October 2022.
 Feller scored her first league goals, a brace against Alhama, scoring in the 32nd and 35th minute.
 During her first season with Real Madrid, Feller struggled with injuries.
 Feller was named Mahou Five Star Player for March in April 2024.
 On 30 May 2024, Feller's contract was extended until 30 June 2026.
+She left the club by the end of the 2025–26 season.

+On 6 July 2026, Feller was announced at Première Ligue club Paris Saint-Germain on a four-year contract.

 International career

 Feller is a former French youth international.
 She was part of the French squad which won 2019 UEFA Women's Under-19 Championship.
 She made her senior team debut on 22 October 2021 in a 11–0 FIFA World Cup qualifier win against Estonia.
 Feller scored her first international goal against Uruguay on 18 February 2023, scoring in the 79th minute.

 Feller was part of the France squad that won the 2023 Tournoi de France.

 Feller was named in the 26-player preliminary squad for the 2023 FIFA Women's World Cup on 6 June 2023.
 She was named in the final 23-player squad announced on 4 July 2023.

 On 22 October 2024, Feller was replaced by Vicki Bècho due to Feller's injury.